Meet The Team

 Dr Lora Capobianco - Senior Research Assistant

 I joined the PATHWAY team in December 2016 as a research assistant.
 I completed my undergraduate degree in Psychology in 2013 at McMaster University in Canada.
-I recently completed my PhD in clinical psychology at the University of Manchester.
+I recently completed my PhD in Clinical Psychology at the University of Manchester.
 My PhD evaluated the role of metacognition in stress and recovery.
 I have developed a strong passion for research in Metacognitive therapy, in particular in evaluating how individuals recover from stressful events.
 In addition to working on PATHWAY I have also worked at the Christie Hospital in the Christie Patient Centered Research Team as well as been a teaching assistant at the University of Manchester.

 Calvin Heal - Biostats Research Assistant